vanadium-archive/browser/src/components/help/content/details.md

 ![Toolbar](helpimg/toolbar.png)

-The left side of the toolbar contains a list of (slash separated) names showing what is being browsed (commonly called "breadcrumbs").
+The left side of the toolbar contains a list of (slash separated) names showing what is being browsed, commonly called "breadcrumbs".
-Initially, this is the same as the root.
+The breadcrumbs start at the root of the namespace, and end at the currently selected node (if any).
-You can click on any name to go up the hierarchy.
+You can click on any name to go up and down the hierarchy.

 Next there are three icons for the views shown in the left pane:
+* Tree view shows items in a hierarchical tree.
 * Grid view shows items as individual objects.
-* Tree view shows items in a tree, starting from the root.
-* Visualize view shows a dynamic visualization of a namespace.
+* Radial view shows a visualization of the namespace, good for getting an overview.
 <br /><br />

-Next there are two icons for Bookmarks and Recommendations.
+Next there are two icons for Bookmarks and Recent.

 You can set a bookmark for any entry so you can access it quickly in the future.
 When you select an entry (in the left pane), you can set a bookmark on it by clicking the bookmark icon in the right pane.

-Recommendations uses machine intelligence to suggest interesting items.
+Recent shows items you have browsed recently.

 Lastly, you can use glob syntax to search for items.
 For example, you are in a namespace that represents a house.